filnow/bg-changer/README.md

 # Why background changer?

-This project is mostly for learning dash/flask and mediapipe/opencv.
+This project is mostly for learning dash/flask and mediapipe/opencv/paddleseg.

-The segmentation is done with MobileNetV3 model that is implemented in mediapipe.
+Segmentation and matting is done with [PaddleSegMatting](https://github.com/PaddlePaddle/PaddleSeg/tree/release/2.7/Matting) more specificly I used a PP-MattingV2 that is SOTA for image matting.
+The model is also lite and runs in about 0.5 seconds per photo.

+The results are as good as most online removers or changers, and often even better.

 # Preview